microsoft/MixedReality-SpectatorView/samples/SpectatorView.Example.Unity/README.md

 This sample shows how to use [QR Code detection](https://docs.microsoft.com/en-us/windows/mixed-reality/qr-code-tracking) to spatially align devices in the physical world.

+## Sample Project Contents

+Once connecting a mobile device to the HoloLens experience, the mobile device should display a rotating, transparent cube that contains a sphere.
+The HoloLens will show its user an additional object that has been tagged as hidden to the mobile device spectator.

-## Running the Demo
+## Building and Running the Sample

 In order to run the demo, you will need a HoloLens and an AR capable mobile device.
 Once you have the devices ready, follow the instructions below.

-> **ARKit Note:** If you wish to run the experience on an iOS device with ARKit, download the [ARKit repository](https://bitbucket.org/Unity-Technologies/unity-arkit-plugin/downloads/), unzip it, and copy the contents of the `Unity-Technologies-unity-arkit-plugin-94e47eae5954/Assets` folder to `/samples/Build2019Demo.Unity/Assets/`.
+> **ARKit Note:** If you wish to run the experience on an iOS device with ARKit, download the [ARKit repository](https://bitbucket.org/Unity-Technologies/unity-arkit-plugin/downloads/), unzip it, and copy the contents of the `Unity-Technologies-unity-arkit-plugin-94e47eae5954/Assets` folder to `/samples/SpectatorView.Example.Unity/Assets/`.

 ### Instructions

-These instructions assume that a HoloLens device will be used to host the shared experience and that an Android phone will be used to spectate the shared experience.
-For iOS, replace references to Android with iOS.
+These instructions assume that a HoloLens device will be used to host the shared experience and that a mobile phone will be used to spectate the shared experience.

 #### Prepare your local codebase